 • Determining a story’s emphasis, length, and format, and organize material.

 The ideal candidate will be a college junior or senior majoring in political science, journalism, economics or communications.
 Applications from all majors will be considered.
 The following characteristics will help the intern maximize his or her educational experience at Pioneer Institute:

 - Knowledge of MS Word, Excel and Outlook;

-- Ability to work closely with staff;
+- Ability to work closely with staff and receive constructive feedback;

 - High motivation and superior problem-solving;

-- Availability for two days a week or equivalent.
+- Availability for two days a week.

 Communications Internship (1 opening)